 Any undergraduate student with a GPA of 1.5 (C-) or above may enroll in the China Studies Minor Program.
-They must declare their intention to enroll in the minor program no earlier than the second semester of their second year of study but no later than the last day of the add/drop period in the first semester of their final year of study.
-Students who wish to withdraw from the minor program should apply before the last day of the add/drop period in the second semester of their final year of study.
+They must declare their intention to enroll in the minor program no earlier than the second regular term of their second year of study but no later than the last day of the add/drop period in the first regular term of their final year of study.
+Students who wish to withdraw from the minor program should apply before the last day of the add/drop period in the second regular term of their final year of study.

 The China Studies Minor Program is a cross-divisional program and its courses are grouped into four areas, namely:

 Economy and Politics

 Students are free to specialize in a single area or take courses across different areas according to their interest.

 The China Studies Minor Program requires a minimum total of 18 credits taken from Humanities (HUMA) and Social Science (SOSC) courses as specified in the China Studies Course List, of which:

 - at least 9 credits must be at the 2000-/3000-/4000- level (for courses taken in 2011-12 and after), or 200-/300- level (for courses taken prior to 2011-12);

 - at least 6 credits in Humanities courses and 6 credits in Social Science courses;